MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 1. Open the **Material Palette** tab (in the same window pane as the node system), select **Principled Shader**, and then drag it to the open grey space.

-   SCREEN SHOT GOES HERE: houdini-shader
+   SCREEN SHOT GOES HERE: 13-houdini-shader

 2. Right-click **Principled Shader**, and then select **Assign to Selected Objects or Geometry**.

-   SCREEN SHOT GOES HERE: houdini-assign-to-selected-objects
+   SCREEN SHOT GOES HERE: 14-houdini-assign-to-selected-objects

 3. Highlight the entire model by selecting the window, and then select **Assign**.

-   SCREEN SHOT GOES HERE: houdini-highlight-model
+   SCREEN SHOT GOES HERE: 15-houdini-highlight-model

 4. In the **Geometry** window, you'll see that a material1 node has been created and linked below the polyreduce1 node.

-   SCREEN SHOT GOES HERE: houdini-material1-node
+   SCREEN SHOT GOES HERE: 16-houdini-material1-node

 5. Select the open floating operator chooser in the upper pane, select **principledshader**, and then select **Accept**.

-   SCREEN SHOT GOES HERE: houdini-accept
+   SCREEN SHOT GOES HERE: 17-houdini-accept

 ### Adjust material properites

 You can adjust visible properties like the color of the material in the window pane above the **Material Palette** when you have the **Principled Shader** highlighted.
 For example, start with Roughness at 0.8 and Metallic at 0.2 for CAD models.

-SCREEN SHOT GOES HERE: houdini-adjust-material-properties
+SCREEN SHOT GOES HERE: 18-houdini-adjust-material-properties

 To change the color of the 3D model: